MileHacker Logo

 Seasonal Flight Prices

-Flight prices generally rise during the summer months (June-August) and near major holidays.
+Flight prices generally rise during the summer months (June-August) and adjacent to major holidays.
 The shoulder seasons (April-May, September-October) often present better value for flights, with somewhat lower demand.
 Booking in advance, especially for high season, is recommended.

 Airport Amenities

 All mentioned airports provide fundamental services.
 These consist of car rental desks, taxi stands, and some dining options.
-Bilbao Airport, as a larger international hub, has more extensive facilities, including a wider selection of shops, restaurants, and lounges.
+Bilbao Airport, as a more substantial international hub, has more extensive facilities, including a wider selection of shops, restaurants, plus lounges.

 Airport Transfers